Twinklebear/Twinklebear.github.io-jekyll/_posts/2018-08-10-volume-rendering-with-webgl.md

 	<img class="img-fluid" src="https://i.imgur.com/YqdyKCj.png"/>
 	{% assign figurecount = figurecount | plus: 1 %}
 	<figcaption><i>Fig. {{figurecount}}:
-	Sample volumes CAP TODO</i></figcaption>
+	Example volume renderings, using the WebGL volume renderer described in this post.
+	Left: A simulation of the spatial probability distribution of elections in a high potential protein molecule.
+	Right: A CT scan of a Bonsai Tree.
+	Both datasets are frome the
+	<a href="https://klacansky.com/open-scivis-datasets/">Open SciVis Datasets</a>
+	repository.
+	</i></figcaption>
 </figure>

 In scientific visualization, volume rendering is used to visualize 3D scalar fields.
-These scalar fields are often uniform grids of values, representing, e.g., charge density around a molecule, an MRI scan, air pressure around an airplane, etc.
+These scalar fields are often uniform grids of values, representing, for example, charge density around a molecule, an MRI scan, air pressure around an airplane, etc.
-Volume rendering is a conceptually straightforward method for turning such data into an image: by sampling the data along rays from the eye and picking a color and transparency value for each sample, we can produce useful and beautiful images of such scalar fields (see e.g., Figure 1).
+Volume rendering is a conceptually straightforward method for turning such data into an image: by sampling the data along rays from the eye and assigning a color and transparency to each sample, we can produce useful and beautiful images of such scalar fields (see Figure 1).
-In a GPU renderer, these 3D scalar fields are stored as 3D textures; however, in WebGL1 3D textures were not supported.
-WebGL2 added support for 3D textures, allowing for an elegant and fast volume renderer to be implemented entirely in the browser.
+In a GPU renderer, these 3D scalar fields are stored as 3D textures; however, in WebGL1 3D textures were not supported, requiring additional hacks to emulate them for volume rendering.
+Recently, WebGL2 added support for 3D textures, allowing for an elegant and fast volume renderer to be implemented entirely in the browser.
 In this post we'll discuss the mathematical background